Complex box bounds for real maps: Box mappings and complex bounds

-\subsection{Lower bounds for finitely renormalizable maps}
+\subsection{Lower Bounds for finitely renormalizable maps}

-Lower bounds for the geometry of puzzle pieces in the enhanced nest follow from the next three lemmas.
-The first lemma is Lemma 10.1 of \cite{KSS}; however, we cannot repeat the proof given there, since $f$ is not analytic.
+Lower Bounds for the geometry of puzzle pieces in the enhanced nest follows from the next two lemmas.
+The first lemma is Lemma 10.1 of \cite{KSS}; however, we cannot repeat the proof given there, since $f$ does not have to be analytic.